kadalu/kadalu/CONTRIBUTING.md

 ### Process of review

-Pull requests will be evaluated by the maintainers on a schedule and if deemed beneficial will be committed to the master.
+Pull requests will be evaluated by the maintainers on a schedule and if deemed beneficial will be committed to the 'devel'.
 Pull requests should have a descriptive name and include an summary of all changes made in the pull request description.
 We use either 'Squash & Merge' or 'Rebase & Merge' policy most of the time.

 All contributors retain the original copyright to their stuff, but by contributing to this project, you are agreeing to the [LICENSE](./LICENSE) of the project.